JanPalasek/pretty-jupyter/docs/source/getting_started.rst

 Next Steps
 ---------------

 For a more in-depth tutorials, check out our `example repository <https://github.com/JanPalasek/pretty-jupyter-examples>`_.
-You might even find your use-case there.
+It contains a lot of use-cases and demonstrations, how to use Pretty Jupyter.

 Also, check out the other sections of the User Documentation.